-54% of Americans aren't benefiting from Dow 20,000
+Half of Americans aren't benefiting from Dow 20,000

 "I have a little bit in my checking [account], little bit in my savings," Coomer, a grandma of three who still works 55 hours a week at the gas station, told CNNMoney.

-Coomer is part of the majority of America -- specifically 54% -- that has $0 invested in the stock market, as Bankrate found in a survey last year.
+Coomer is part of about half of America that has $0 invested in the stock market, as various surveys have found.
 They don't have any money in pension funds, 401(k) retirement plans, IRAs, mutual funds or ETFs.
 And they certainly don't own individual stocks like Apple (AAPL, Tech30), Ford (F) or Tesla (TSLA).

 "For the majority of the people here, the stock market is something interesting to look at," says Chuck Caudill, general manager of the local newspaper, The Beattyville Enterprise.